domestic abuse heros

 Mercer County Domestic Violence Lawyer | Here to Preserve Your Good Name

-The state of New Jersey does not tolerate acts of domestic violence, and when law enforcement is called to respond to an act of alleged domestic violence, they will almost always make an arrest.
-If they determine that an act of domestic violence most likely occurred, they will arrest the alleged offender, and, from here, the victim will most likely request a temporary restraining order against the accused party.
+The state of New Jersey does not tolerate acts of domestic violence, and when law enforcement is called to respond to an act of alleged domestic violence, they must arrest in certain circumstances (such as visible signs of injury, an outstanding warrant, a restraining-order violation, or a weapon involved).
+In other cases, arrest is discretionary if there is probable cause.
+From here, the victim will most likely request a temporary restraining order against the accused party.
 That said, you should understand that a domestic violence charge does not always translate to a conviction, especially with competent legal assistance at your side.
 Our Mercer County domestic violence defense lawyer can fight to disprove your charges.

 Consequences of Domestic Violence Convictions in NJ